 where

-According to Eq.(7) and Eqs.(18-22), the behaviors of $\mu$ and $T$ with the event horizon $r_{+}$ as shown in FIG. 1. from (a) to (f), one set $P=1$, $q=1$, $b=1$, $k=1$, we can see the constraints of the dimensionality and dilaton field parameter $\alpha$ on the J-T coefficient $\mu$ and Hawking temperature $T$.
-There are divergence points (vertical curves) and zero points in each set of graphs.
-The corresponding event horizon radius increases with the increase of the dimensionality $n$, but decreases as the parameter $\alpha$ increases.
+According to Eq.(7) and Eqs.(18-22), the behaviors of $\mu$ and $T$ with the horizon radius $r_{+}$ are depicted in FIG. 1.
+From (a) to (f), by setting $P=1$, $q=1$, $b=1$, and $k=1$, we can observe the constraints of the dimension and dilaton field parameter $\alpha$ on the J-T coefficient $\mu$ and Hawking temperature $T$.
+Divergence points (vertical curves) and zero points can be noted in each set of the graphs.
+The corresponding event horizon radius increases with an increase in the dimension $n$ but decreases with an increase in the parameter $\alpha$.
 The $\mu-r_{+}$ scatter coincides with the $T-r_{+}$ zero point, which is interpreted as the reversal point of the cooling and heating processes.
-By comparing FIGs. 1(b), 1(d), 1(f), we find that as the parameter $\alpha$ increases and approaches 1(shown in FIGs. 1(f)), for the positive and non-zero point of Hawking temperature, with the increasing of dimension $n$, the horizon radius first increases, then decreases and last increases.
-Therefore, we can boldly guess that parameter $\alpha$ affects the thermodynamic properties of the system.
-Applying $\mu=0$, the inversion temperature $T_{i}$ and inversion pressure $P_{i}$ of the black hole can be obtained
+By comparing FIGs. 1(b), 1(d), and 1(f), we observe that as the parameter $\alpha$ increases and approaches 1 (as shown in FIGs. 1(f)), for the positive and non-zero point of the Hawking temperature, with an increase in the dimension $n$, the horizon radius first increases, then decreases, and finally increases again.
+Therefore, we confidently suggest that the parameter $\alpha$ affects the thermodynamic properties of the system.